filipvabrousek/JS-Algorithms/1 - Own-KMeans.md

 	/*------------------------------------------------------GET DATA RANGES------------------------------------------------------
-    1) pass in extremes array returned from method below
+    1) pass in extremes array returned from "getDataExtremes" below
     2) fill in ranges array with range of each dimension (max - min value) */ getDataRanges(extremes) {